Search this site:

 --/ awesome scale

-The mind-boggling scale of vacuous space is compounded by the sense of being totally lost in it, not knowing where you are - the pilot in this story is lost in more ways than one, as Reynolds unveils the "degrees of separation" with the skill of a master magician.
-A few times the story pirouettes on its tail to further convolute the proceedings, but a happy reader will lap up every progressive revelation with a grin of joy.
-One of the most s-p-a-c-i-o-u-s novellas in Reynolds' portfolio, great stuff of wonder, a mournful note ghastly ringing in the dark-lit halls of outer space.
+The mind-boggling scale of vacuous space is compounded here by a sense of being totally lost - the pilot in this story is certainly lost in space, but he's also lost in more ways than one; and Reynolds unveils these "degrees of separation" with the skill of a master magician.
+A few times the story would pirouette on its tail, sending you reeling into further categories of "lost" that you've thought were possible - but let me tell you, this particular happy reader welcomed every such jolt of disorientation with a grin of joy.

-"Beyond the Aquila Rift" is set in a future with interstellar flight through a barely understood system long abandoned by the aliens that built it, and involves one of the occasional errors where ships arrive far from their intended destinations." (source)
+"Beyond the Aquila Rift" is set in a future where interstellar flight is facilitated through a barely-understood (and long abandoned) system built by aliens: predictably, the system is plagued by occasional errors, sending ships far from their intended destinations, or utterly lost in space.

 ----------------------------------------------